BIDMCDigitalPsychiatry/LAMP-platform/docs/faq.md

 ### How do I create a survey?

 Click the `[+ Add]` button at the top right of the list and select "Survey Instrument".
-See [Create Surveys](Activities_Tips,_Surveys,_and_Cognitive_Tests/Create_Surveys.md) for more information.

 ### Can I edit a survey?

 Yes, you can edit it from the activities tab by tapping on its row in the list.
-See [Create Surveys](Activities_Tips,_Surveys,_and_Cognitive_Tests/Create_Surveys.md) for more information.
 We recommend only editing surveys to fix typos or adjust the language of a question or response choice.

 ### What happens to my data after I delete a survey?